notN1CHO/Discord-OGP/README.md

 Click the blue/green "CODE" button on this page.
 Choose the option "DOWNLOAD ZIP".
 Or you can directly download the ZIP from [this link](https://github.com/notN1CHO/AresHost-OGP/archive/refs/heads/main.zip).

 Extract ZIP to your Desktop and go to the AresHost-OGP folder.
-In there, open a terminal (right-click + left shift to open cmd) type **npm install**, after that type **node index.js** and enjoy :D.
+In there, open a terminal (right-click + left shift to open cmd) type **npm install**, after that type **node index.js**, open config.js file and put informations (token, ip...) and enjoy :D.

+After all of that go to Discord and start using the bot by Slash Commands
 ---------------------------------------------------------------------------------------------------
 <div align="center">